CoderSales/A01-2025-02-03-February-Week02-Rust-Dissertation-ChatGPT-V02/documentation/A10ChatGPT202502132108V01onwards/A19-ChatGPT.md

 Next Debugging Focus: ⚠️ Fix warning duplication & ensure analyze_amplitude() prints correctly.
 Wrap-Up
 The core functionality works, and major problems like excessive logging and stack overflow are resolved.
 Further refinements are needed but can be addressed incrementally. 🚀

+## In

+### Next Steps

+Add a timer method.

+timer method could ensure that after stage 2 of program has run

+Only at this point does a summary of analyze_amplitude() print

+Only at this point does a summary of percentage of silence during recording print.

+Replace print out for no significant sound detected.

+What causes program to stop running currently?

+### Priority

+low number of small code block(s)

+emphasis on avoiding errors

+incremental change